maxxafari/ble4gweb/README.md

 - add x box controller! 🎉 ✅
 - fix disable drive on no command or disconnect. todo on BLE decive not here...
 - hold command for more than 0.5s // will not happend with gamepad ever...
-- fix page unresponsive on mobile IDK why

 - add horn and lights ✅

+## controller & car related

+- use right stick to set diff between left and right motor speed for stearing and use left stick to set speed
 - add speed modes

-  better stearing:
-- use right stick to set diff between left and right motor speed for stearing and use left stick to set speed
+## pper 2 peer related

+- fix page unresponsive on mobile IDK why
+- fix polling system between peers
 - fix compass value being 0 always
 - fix device orientation not working on mobile -> map
 - refactor ble device since types are messed up. class ? or return device on connect. why did i want to do this ?